Medooosa/Raytracer/README.md

 # Raytracer
-Made for a school project commissioned by NHL Stenden
+Made for a school project.